'We can give the whole nation a lesson if they want.' How Latinos revived a once-dying Pennsylvania city

 “What’s been happening in the US happened in Hazleton in 2006,” Arroyo said.

 After the controversy, Barletta took his ambition further.
 In 2010, he won a seat in Congress and later found a hero in Trump.
 When Barletta ran as the Republican nominee for Senate last year, Trump came to Luzerne County to stump for him.
 But Barletta lost handily to Democratic incumbent Bob Casey.
-In the same election, a Democrat ousted the state’s Republican governor.
 It’s been more than eight years since Barletta was mayor.
 During that time, the Latinos kept coming to Hazleton.

 Up the hill from Broad Street, the gridded neighborhoods are filling up again with young families.
 Flowers sprout through cracks in the sidewalks.
 Sloping awnings cool front porches.
 Tucked between the modest homes is the community center that Curry runs with his wife, Elaine.